depixusgenome/trackanalysis/doc/gettingstarted.rst

 bead to the next.

 Some beads are not worth looking at.
-The user can discard them from the analysis, *reports included* by adding their number to the right-most input in the toolbar.
+The user can discard them from the analysis as well as reports.
+This is done by adding their number to the right-most input in the toolbar.
+To discard all bad beads, simply type **bad** in the same input.
 It's also possible to switch from discarding to selecting by pressing the button (``=`` or ``≠``) to it's left.
-The current bead can be discarded using :kbd:`Del`.
+Finally, the current bead can be discarded using the shortcut :kbd:`Del`.

 The different tabs
 ------------------